wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-jp.md

 it is not 100% happen,but it is still risky.
 you should just set Macos as defaul boot at OpenCore with pressing ctrl + enter to choose Mac partition.
 and edit config to disable "showpicker" which is at EFI/OC.
-then press F12 immediately after you press power button to boot windows with original uefi bootloader.
+then press F12 immediately after you press power button,and choose the option named like "windows xxxx" to boot windows with original uefi bootloader.
 I explaned the reason at [this issue](https://github.com/ske1996/matebook-13-2019-oc-efi/issues/87).